Plates and silverware clinked onto stainless steel. Cold. Steam floated out into the space. Hot.

 “What are you getting at, then?”

-“That… that you, I don’t freaking know, I don’t why I’m so worked up over freaking graffitti.”
+“That… that you, I don’t freaking know, I don’t know why I’m so worked up over freaking graffitti.”

 I lowered my head, my fingers running through my hair.
 Keeping that position, I opened my eyes again, lifting my gaze at D, mulling on how pathetic I had to be in order to fail at explaining my thoughts and feelings to a girl her age.